lisaover/lisaover.github.io/_pages/cv.md

 Data Management Assistant<br/>
 University of Pittsburgh, Epidemiology Data Center, Pittsburgh, PA<br/> Data Management Assistent, January 2019 to October 2021<br/>
-Data Manager, October 2021 to Present<br/>
+Data Manager, October 2021 to Present
   * Develop computer-based monitoring procedures using PL/SQL, SAS, and VBA to summarize data quality issues, important subject information, and site monitoring and payment information.
   * Develop web-based data gathering applications using PL/SQL and JavaScript to facilitate quality data entry.
   * Work closely with clinical personnel and statisticians to understand reporting requirements and to develop effective methods of providing datasets and reports as needed.